Lastovo: Republic of Ragusa

 During the Ottoman conquests, Lastovo was very often a target of pirates from Ulcinj, leading to the introduction of mandatory guard service.
 Guard service was abolished in the 18th century when pirates from Ulcinj became merchant sailors.
 The last reported outbreak of vampirism in Croatia was 'recorded' on Lastovo.
 The trial in Ragusa in 1737 took testimony from visitors to the island during an outbreak of severe diarrhoea which killed many locals.
 The islanders blamed this epidemic on vampires.
 This case included from Lastovo the defendants who formed a band or group of vigilante style vampire hunters.
 Such cases were reported throughout all of Croatia and indeed Europe in the Middle Ages.

 19th century

 In 1806 the French took control of the Republic of Ragusa.
 When they abolished the Republic in 1808, Lastovo became part of the French Empire and was included in the Napoleonic "Kingdom of Italy".
 The French built a fortification on Glavica hill and mobilised islanders against the British.
 Between 18 January and 3 February 1813, the Royal Navy frigate HMS Apollo and troops captured Lastovo and Korčula.
-The British held the island until 1815 when the Congress of Vienna awarded the island to the Habsburg Empire.
+The British held the island until 1815 when the Congress of Vienna awarded the island to the Austrian Empire.
 After 1815, Lastovo was part of Dubrovnik county in the Austrian province of Dalmatia.
 Until 1829, it had its own court, but later the island fell under the jurisdiction of the court in Korčula.
 In the 1840s, the municipality fell into a deep economic crisis that resulted in its selling most of its forests to foreigners.